ceedubs/alias-companion-weirdness/README.md

 }
 ```

 Nothing particularly exciting.

+## To the REPL

 It works in the REPL just like you would expect:

 ```scala
 scala> import ceedubs.foo.Foo